marttp/marttp/README.md

 I'm running page called [TP Coder](https://www.facebook.com/tpcoder).
 I'm proud in my state without community support.
 I just want to drive society.

+## Note

+* Please let me know if you are looking for more contributors to an open-source project and if my skills meet your expectations/requirements.
+* Please let me know if you are starting a non-profit organization project and whether my skills meet your expectations/requirements.

 ## Languages and Tools

 ### Language